simonhuwiler/spyhide-report/README.md

-# SpyHide-Report – eine Recherche zu einer iranischen StalkerWare
+# SpyHide-Report - a research on an Iranian stalkerware
 ## Abstract
 SpyHide was a stalkerware from Iran.
 It was hacked by a hacktivist in 2023.
 This article looks at this stalkerware, how it worked and who was behind it.
 The report is aimed at a technically interested audience and is intended to facilitate further investigations.
 The research served as a basis for [this article for the Swiss Newspaper «Neue Zürcher Zeitung»](https://www.nzz.ch/gesellschaft/wenn-der-schatz-auf-handy-mitliest-wie-eine-schweizerin-von-ihrem-partner-mit-iranischer-spyware-ausspioniert-wurde-ld.1775351).